rust-gamedev/rust-gamedev.github.io/content/news/046/index.md

 and outsmart your enemies.

-This month [the first devlog][nv:log1] was released and it mostly was dedicated to expriments with Lua scripting.
+This month [the first devlog][nv:log1] was released and it mostly was dedicated to experiments with Lua scripting.

 Other updates include:

 - [A simple PID controller][nv-twi1] for rotating the ship.
 - [The SFX for thrusters is now filtered][nv-twi2] based on the desired force.
-- On-hit SFX and explosions [are starting to feel satisfyting][nv-twi3].
+- On-hit SFX and explosions [are starting to feel satisfying][nv-twi3].
 - Parts of the ship [can now be individually inspected][nv-twi4] with pinnable UI.
 - Missiles targeting individual parts on enemy ships [with some more UI tweaks][nv-twi5].